RomanoLab/comptox_ai/docs/source/about.rst

 See also:

 - :ref:`User Guide <user_guide>` - An introduction to ComptoxAI and its features
-- :ref:`API Documentation <api_docs>` - Developer reference for ComptoxAI's Python library
+- :ref:`API Documentation <docs>` - Developer reference for ComptoxAI's Python library

 .. _authors: